athulyajayanv/ETH-AVAX-Intermediate-Project-4/README.md

 This Solidity contract extends the ERC20 standard to create a custom token named 'Degen' with symbol 'DGN' with additional features like minting, burning, transferring, and owner-only functions.
 It tracks various game-related actions taken by players using the token, demonstrating the use of OpenZeppelin's ERC20 implementation along with ownership and burning extensions.

+1. Constructor
+The constructor initializes the contract with the name "Degen" and symbol "DGN".
+It also sets the initial owner of the contract to the address provided as the initialOwner.

+2. mintTokens
+The mintTokens function allows the contract owner to mint new tokens to a specified recipient.
+It records the action as a PLAY and emits the TokensEarned event.

+3. transferTokens
+The transferTokens function allows players to transfer tokens to another address.
+It ensures that the recipient's address is valid and that the sender has sufficient tokens.
+It records the transfer action for both the sender and recipient, and emits the TokensTransferred event.

+4. burnTokens
+The burnTokens function allows players to burn their own tokens.
+It checks that the amount to be burned is valid and within the balance of the sender.
+It records the burn action and emits the TokensBurned event.

+5. redeemTokens
+The redeemTokens function allows players to redeem their tokens by burning them.
+It ensures that the amount to be redeemed is valid and within the sender's balance.
+It records the redeem action and emits the TokensRedeemed event.

+6. checkBalance
+The checkBalance function returns the token balance of a specified account.

+7. getPlayerActions
+The getPlayerActions function returns the action history of a specified player.

+8. _recordAction
+The _recordAction function is an internal function that records a specified action and amount for a given player.
+It adds the action to the playerActions mapping.

+9. enum Action
+The Action enum defines various actions that can be performed in the game, such as PLAY, WIN, LOSE, PURCHASE, REDEEM, TRANSFER, BURN, and RECEIVE.

+10. struct GameAction
+The GameAction struct stores the details of a game action, including the type of action and the amount involved.

 ## Getting Started

 ### Executing program